-On the east side of the range, one of the parcels originally up for this year’s sale is on national forest land less than a mile from the boundary of Chimney Rock National Monument.
+On the east side of the range, one of the parcels initially up for this year’s sale is on national forest land less than a mile from the Chimney Rock National Monument boundary.
 The area is an archaeological treasure, rich with Ancestral Puebloan cultural history and ruins.
 It’s also valued for its dark skies and lack of noise.

 According to Jimbo Buickerood with the conservation group San Juan Citizen’s Alliance, an eventual sale could turn the area around Chimney Rock into an industrial site.